drutz-cpnv/vir-labs/Labo02/README.md

 * How many logic layers are implemented on this application?

 ```
-3 the models, the controllers and the views
+3 the models, the controllers and the views, h2
 ```

 ---